simonvomeyser/simple-web-dev/resources/markdown/bem-by-example-part-2.md

 Howdy ho and welcome back!
 This is the second part of my BEM by Example series.
-If you skipped [the first part](http://blog.simonvomeyser.de/css-structure-with-bem-in-a-real-world-example-part-1/) make sure you at least know what that [core concepts of BEM](http://getbem.com/) are.
+If you skipped [the first part](/bem-by-example) make sure you at least know what that [core concepts of BEM](http://getbem.com/) are.

-In this post we will setup the project and then (finally, gosh! ?) implement the header of the Design I showed you in [Part 1](https://blog.simonvomeyser.de/css-structure-with-bem-in-a-real-world-example-part-1/).
+In this post we will setup the project and then (finally!) implement the header of the Design.

 ![](https://res.cloudinary.com/simonvomeyser/image/upload/v1538713180/Header.png)

 This can be found [on Figma](https://www.figma.com/file/DyCnbDJJ38ODholutt2WtOfp/BEM-by-Example), where you can get the exact colors and export assets.
-[Here is an old school image](https://res.cloudinary.com/simonvomeyser/image/upload/v1536816215/BEM%20by%20Example/Desktop.png) if you want to travel the hard road.
+[Here is an old school image](https://res.cloudinary.com/simonvomeyser/image/upload/v1536816215/BEM%20by%20Example/Desktop.png) if you want to travel the old-school road.

-You can of course use your own colors, background images and logos.
-Show me what you build! :)
+You can of course use your own colors, background images and logos!

 Alongside of this tutorial you will find some boxes like the one after this paragraph.
 In there I will mention things that are not necessarily important, yet interesting additional information.

 If you have no idea the title of the aside means you can simply ignore it to not get confused.
 Nothing mandatory here.

 <sidenote heading="I am a side note, click me if you are a nerd.">

 Cool eh?
-I will contain some additional information for nerds like you and me.
+I will contain some additional information for nerds.

 ![](https://res.cloudinary.com/simonvomeyser/image/upload/v1540881762/tenor.gif)